sanctumos/sanctum-crm/tests/README.md

-# Best Jobs in TA - Test Suite
+# Sanctum CRM - Test Suite

-This directory contains a comprehensive test suite for the Best Jobs in TA system, designed to ensure reliability and functionality across all components.
+This directory contains a comprehensive test suite for the Sanctum CRM system, designed to ensure reliability and functionality across all components.

 ## 🧪 Test Structure